Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest major hub is Atlanta; access via private network extensions.
+Direct Cloud On-Ramps0 – as of September 2025Nearest major cloud hub is Atlanta; private network extensions are available.

-Power Cost≈$0.07/kWh – as of Midyear 2025Significantly below the U.S. national average for industrial power.
+Power Cost≈$0.07/kWh – as of September 2025Significantly below the US national average, offering a key cost advantage.

-Disaster RiskModerate (44.00 NRI Score) – as of September 2025Primary risks are atmospheric; located outside major earthquake zones.
+Disaster RiskModerate (44.00) – as of September 2025Primary risks are weather-related and manageable with modern facility hardening.

 Network & Connectivity Ecosystem

-Alabama's connectivity landscape is best suited for workloads that require reliable regional access rather than direct, ultra-low latency connections to global cloud platforms.
+Alabama's connectivity landscape is best suited for workloads that require reliable regional access rather than extensive global peering.
+The ecosystem is growing, centered around key business hubs.

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Alabama as of September 2025.
-Businesses requiring dedicated cloud access connect to providers in the nearest major hub, Atlanta, via private network interconnects, dedicated fiber, or wavelength services.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Alabama as of September 2025, with zero dedicated cloud regions in the state.
+Businesses connect to cloud providers via the major hub in Atlanta through private network interconnects, wave services, or IP transit.

 Power Analysis